 In the current study, 1,334 patients with previously untreated advanced HL were treated with either the historical standard therapy of ABVD or Adcetris plus doxorubicin, vinblastine, and dacarbazine (A + AVD).
-When directly compared 83.1% of HL patients treated with A+AVD survived 3 years without cancer recurrence compared to only 76% of those treated with ABVD.
-These results were updated at the American Society of Hematology meeting in Dec 2019: 82% of Adcetris treated patients survived without lymphoma progression 4 years after initiation of treatment compared to 75% of those treated with ABVD.(6)
+When directly compared 83% of HL patients treated with A+AVD survived 3 years without cancer recurrence compared to only 76% of those treated with ABVD.6

-The Adcetris combination of AVD did cause more nerve damage, episodes of fever, and neutropenia than ABVD.
+The Adcetris did cause more nerve damage, episodes of fever, and neutropenia than ABVD.
 Peripheral neuropathy was initially observed in 67% of Adcetris treated patients compared to 43% with ABVD.
-The four-year update shows that among patients with peripheral neuropathy, 83% treated with Adcetris and 84% treated with ABVD reported complete resolution or improvement at last follow-up.
+The update shows that among patients with peripheral neuropathy, 83% treated with Adcetris and 84% treated with ABVD reported complete resolution or improvement at last follow-up.

 A + AVD appears to produce superior outcomes for the initial treatment of advanced HL and may represent a new standard of care.
 Although HL are often still cured with stem cell transplantation when they relapse following initial therapy, improving the outcomes with initial treatment can spare patients the need to undergo aggressive salvage treatment.

 Another analysis of the ECHELON-1 trial evaluated the use of granulocyte-colony stimulating factor (G-CSF) prophylaxis among patients treated with Adcetris The initial design of ECHELON-1 did not mandate prophylactic G-CSF at initiation.
-During the trial, however, increased rates of febrile neutropenia observed with Acetris + AVD led to the recommendation to use G-CSF prophylaxis.
-(4)
+During the trial, however, increased rates of febrile neutropenia observed with Adcetris + AVD led to the recommendation to use G-CSF prophylaxis.4

 Eighty-three patients received primary G-CSF prophylaxis, and 453 did not.
 The rate of neutropenia decreased from 73% to 35%, and severe neutropenia dropped from 70% to 29%.
 Fever and neutropenia decreased from 21% to 11%.